jeinfeldt/hugo-introduction-page/README.md

 # Open Tasks
 * Deploy it somewhere (I want to have a look at [netlify](https://www.netlify.com/))
 * Include frontend pipeline for assets
-* Sprinkle in some animations (e.g. wink in night mode, animejs)
+* Let someone with skills create nice avatars
-* Fill in social links
+* Fancy text animations with anime
-* If motivation really hits provide a Dockerfile
+* Provide a Dockerfile

 # License
 WTFPL license <br>